LaineZ/edgy/README.md

 Library uses ``alloc`` for widget dynamic dispatch, threfore a allocator is required.

-Work in progress, nothing works well atm...
+Work in progress, something is work, but is very ROUGH shape and requires polishing and improvements in many terms, including but not limited: code quality, documentation, features

 # System requirements